bem/bem-sdk/packages/graph/README.md

 ### Get dependencies for the list of cells

 You can get the dependencies list for multiple cells.
-To do it create an array of cells and pass this array into the `dependenciesOf()` function.
+To do this, create an array of cells and pass this array to the `dependenciesOf()` function.

 ```js
 const { BemGraph } = require('@bem/sdk.graph');